The Bishop of Cork, Cloyne and Ross is

 The Bishop is also a member of the National Suicide Research Foundation which is based in Cork and a patron of many societies and organisations including the London Cork Association, Ból Chumman na hÉireann, the Ballyphehane Pipe Band, the Cork Mental Health Association, the Surgeon Noonan Society and ICICYMA (Garryduff Sports Centre).
 He and all his family are avid supporters of Manchester United Football Club.

 He studied part-time for and completed the degree of Master of Laws (Canon Law) in Cardiff University in 2006 .
 In May 2013 he successfully defended his PhD in Law at Cardiff Law School.
 The Bishop’s area of research related to sources of law – religion law (State law governing religions, religious groups and people), and religious law (law religious groups make for themselves internally), with, naturally, a particular interest in the Church of Ireland.
 He continues to be an Honorary Research Fellow at Cardiff University Law School at the Centre for Law and Religion.

 Bishop Paul and Susan Colton have two sons both of whom are at University.
 Susan is currently Deputy Principal at Saint Luke’s National School, Douglas, Cork where both she and the Bishop started their education.

-To write to the Bishop write to: The Bishop’s Office, Saint Nicholas’ House, 14, Cove Street, Cork, T12 RP40.
+To write to the Bishop please write to: The Bishop’s Office, Saint Nicholas’ House, 14, Cove Street, Cork, T12 RP40

 Residence: The Palace, Bishop Street, Cork, T12 WEY1.